Before diving into the 15 best music download websites for DJs, we recommend you read the few short sections below for full context…

 About this list (it’s not just for DJs)

-It’s basically for anyone that either has, or is starting to build a digital music collection.
-As well as digital DJs, this could include any music lover that prefers to OWN their music.
+It’s for anyone who either has or is starting to build a digital music collection.
+As well as digital DJs, this could include any music lover who wishes to own a digital collection.

 To keep things simple, it DOESN’T include DJ record pools, social media sites or music blogs.